 - Cow cheese > feta cheese, goat cheese, homemade cashew cheese

-- Refined sugar > erythritol, stevia, monk fruit, dates, honey
+- Refined sugar > erythritol, stevia, monk fruit, date syrup, honey

 - Storebought wheat bread > gluten-free bread from our incredible local baker